ElianCordoba/softwareontheroad/src/content/2019-02-28-definitive-guide-s3-direct-browser-upload.md

 # Activating Transfer Acceleration Endpoint

-Amazon S3 Transfer Acceleration is a bucket-level feature that enables faster data transfers to and from Amazon S3.
+AWS S3 Transfer Acceleration is a bucket-level feature that enables faster data transfers to and from AWS S3.

 1- Go to your bucket